Running LLMs locally on a Mac

 jangq.ai claims impressive performance: at time of writing, JANG_2L at 82.5 GB scoring 74% MMLU against MLX 4-bit at 119.8 GB scoring 26.5% on MiniMax-M2.5; 397B-parameter models fitting on 128 GB Macs.
 The page also notes it has been “filtered to decisive smaller wins only” — close comparisons and unfavourable cases are not shown — so calibrate accordingly.
 At least one third-party benchmark is pretty impressed.

 MLX Studio is the same author’s other Mac desktop app — Electron + Python rather than Swift, broader feature surface (image generation via Flux and Z-Image, ~26 built-in agentic tools, in-app GGUF→MLX and MLX→JANG conversion, an Anthropic-compatible API).
+Install via the signed DMG on the releases page, or engine-only with uv tool install vmlx and vmlx serve mlx-community/<repo> (OpenAI-compatible on localhost:8000).
 It doesn’t quite land for me, at least not in comparison to Osaurus.

-Filed under the same “one developer, narrow Mac-only stack” archetype as JANG, but at the opposite end of the breadth axis: Salvatore Sanfilippo — antirez, the author of Redis — has been writing custom Apple Silicon inference code to run DeepSeek V4 Flash on a 128 GB MacBook.
+There is another weird Mac-only stack of interest to me: Salvatore Sanfilippo — antirez, the author of Redis — wrote some custom Apple Silicon inference code to run DeepSeek V4 Flash on a 128 GB MacBook, and a whole tiny supergroup of famed developers has grown up around it.

-Second (May 2026): a from-scratch native Metal inference engine called ds4 (DwarfStar 4).
-The README is explicit about the scope — “a small native inference engine specific for DeepSeek V4 Flash.
-It is intentionally narrow: not a generic GGUF runner.”
-Sidesteps both mlx-lm and llama.cpp; targets M3 Max, M3 Ultra, and M5 Max specifically.
-Reported numbers from independent benchmarks: ~14–15 tok/s decode at 62K context on an M3 Max 128 GB, ~450 tok/s prompt-processing on an M5 Max for a 10k-token codebase.
+A month later, he drops a from-scratch native Metal inference engine, ds4 (DwarfStar 4 to its friends) narrowly targeting DeepSeek V4 Flash and, I guess, a narrow family of derivatives.
+Targets M3 Max, M3 Ultra, and M5 Max specifically.
+Reported numbers are pretty snappy — ~14–15 tok/s decode at 62K context on an M3 Max 128 GB, ~450 tok/s prompt-processing on an M5 Max for a 10k-token codebase.

-The DwarfStar wiring is a pi extension by Armin Ronacher (mitsuhiko, of Flask): mitsuhiko/pi-ds4.
+The default harness for ds4 seems to be: pi, an MIT-licensed agent harness by Mario Zechner (badlogic, of libGDX fame) — itself a strong offline coding agent once a model is behind it.
+There is an easy install via the pi extension by Armin Ronacher (mitsuhiko, of Flask): mitsuhiko/pi-ds4.
 It handles process management for ds4-server — per-PID leases, watchdog shutdown, OpenAI-compatible local endpoint on 127.0.0.1:8000:

 pi install https://github.com/mitsuhiko/pi-ds4